Generic Name: Dihydroergotamine Injection (dye hye droe er GOT a meen)

 If OVERDOSE is suspected:

 This information should not be used to decide whether or not to take D.H.E.
-45 or any other medicine.
-Only your health care provider has the knowledge and training to decide which medicines are right for you.
+45 (dihydroergotamine injection) or any other medicine.
+Only the healthcare provider has the knowledge and training to decide which medicines are right for a specific patient.
 This information does not endorse any medicine as safe, effective, or approved for treating any patient or health condition.
-This is only a brief summary of general information about D.H.E.
-45. It does NOT include all information about the possible uses, directions, warnings, precautions, interactions, adverse effects, or risks that may apply to D.H.E.
-45. This information is not specific medical advice and does not replace information you receive from your health care provider.
-You must talk with your healthcare provider for complete information about the risks and benefits of using D.H.E.
-45.
+This is only a brief summary of general information about this medicine.
+It does NOT include all information about the possible uses, directions, warnings, precautions, interactions, adverse effects, or risks that may apply to D.H.E.
+45. This information is not specific medical advice and does not replace information you receive from the healthcare provider.
+You must talk with the healthcare provider for complete information about the risks and benefits of using this medicine.

 More about D.H.E.
 45 (dihydroergotamine)

 - Support Group

 - En Español